-Jill Mraz is a Catholic mother to one wonderful daughter.
+Jill Mraz is a Catholic author, playwright and mother to one wonderful daughter.
 Residing in Minnesota they enjoy summer road trips to either coast, marveling at the stunning beauty of God’s natural world.
-Jill writes poems and essays which reflect upon motherhood and her beloved Catholic faith.
+Jill writes plays, poems and essays which reflect upon motherhood and her beloved Catholic faith.

 Julie Kenney is an elementary school principal with 20 years experience under her belt as a reading teacher and administrator in rural, urban, and Catholic school settings.
 Her hope is that through the power of the Holy Spirit, the sharing of her thoughts, struggles, and triumphs can be an encouragement to others to seek Jesus in times of need.